redmaniac1105/flask-crud-rest-app/README.md

 # flask-crud-rest-app

-I have performed CRUD operations on REST API using Flask framework and MonDB database
+I have performed CRUD operations on REST API using Flask framework and MongoDB database